nlyu1/midas/agora/README.md

    cargo run --bin metaclient -- --host 192.168.0.75
    ```

+**"too many open files"** os error:

+- When there are too many publishers, the metaserver's managed sockets result in too many open files.
+- To solve this problem, precede any agora script with `ulimit -n 65536`.
+- To see the process's open-file limit, run `cat /proc/{pid}/limits`.
+Run `lsof -p {pid}` to get the current number of open files.

 ## Python Integration

 Agora provides Python bindings through PyO3 and Maturin, supporting typed publishers and subscribers.